-However, if you need to buy a product with no special flashed promotional packaging (eg. Waitrose prize draws), you should wait until the start date of the promotion, as older receipts won’t be eligible.
+However, if you need to buy a product with no special flashed promotional packaging (eg. Waitrose prize draws or Tesco Text-to-wins), you should wait until the start date of the promotion, as older receipts won’t be eligible.
 Check T&Cs for the important phrase ‘purchase within the promotional period’ to be sure.

 For other non-code purchase-necessary promotions, a receipt is only required if you win – but this doesn’t mean you can go out and buy the product after you get the winning notification!
 You need to buy the product within the promotional period, then after buying it, enter your details on a website or text a keyword to a shortcode.